What Storm, What Thunder: Loss and Community

 The novel also deals with themes of loss and the destruction of the Haitian community.
 The opening of the book follows Ma Lou describing her mother's illness and death.
 Her mother continued to repeat that she has no bones, a common symbol explored throughout the novel.
 Ma Lou deals with the loss of her son Richard in the earthquake, as well as the neighbor boy Jonas and his siblings.
 She reflects on how losing her mother is not unlike the loss of her husband and community to the earthquake.
-For Richard, his daughter's mother's death sparks a trip to Haiti which eventually leads to his own death; he never attended Anne's mothers funeral.
+For Richard, his daughter's mother's death sparks a trip to Haiti which eventually leads to his own death; he never attended Anne's mother's funeral.
 In Taffia's chapter, the chaos and distress of the Haitian community as well as the loss of her close friend Tatie is illustrated.
 Taffia's chapter follows her on her way to meet up with a friend and watch her favorite show, this mundane activity quickly turns into moments of confusion and worry as the earthquake hits, filling the air with dust.
 Taffie and her brother Paul attempt to find their friend Tatie but she is gone.
 Upon returning home, they find their father in a state of dismay and their community seeking loved ones, the entire island a pile of rubble with its people attempting to pull others out of the piles of rock.
 Didier's chapter explores the idea of being black in America and the difficulty he faced in regard to assimilating into American culture and community.
 He finds that he is not welcome despite his efforts, even turning to Christianity in hope of it helping his feelings of despair.
 However, he finds that he is still an outsider.
 Similarly to Ma Lou, Oliver also reflects on the innocent lives lost due to the earthquake.
 He finds it hard to reconcile with these deaths, including that of his children.
 He comments on how he knew something bad was going to happen.
 The death of his daughters calls into question how he could remain in Port-au-Prince.
 He leaves Haiti behind with only a letter of goodbye, and continues to lose himself more in the other camp.